 It’s simple to use and a perfect fit for blogging websites that intend to churn out a lot of content.

 Just as its name, The Shell is great for hacking lovers.
 It offers a straight-forward view, it’s dark, and uses technical fonts.
 The shell is built with pure CSS, which means you can easily adjust the CSS at any point to reflect what you want.
 This theme also supports Disqus comments, code highlighting, and Google Analytics.
 It’s a developer’s heaven.

 The Gunter theme is a flamboyant one.
 It offers powerful typography and functions to include a cover photo for each post.
 And its a great choice for bloggers and coders who intend to share their latest blogs in ways that trigger focus on their content.
 And thanks to the highlights library Gunter offers code highlights.

-For us, Mindspun provides the best Ghost themes.
-They offer more than the other free themes, allowing you to turn your blog into an amazing website full of multiple features.
-Plus, the "what-you-see-is-what-you-get" functionality makes the entire process seamless.
+For us, Mindspun provides the best free Ghost themes.
+We offer more than the other free themes, allowing you to turn your blog into an amazing website full of multiple features.
+Plus, the “what-you-see-is-what-you-get” functionality makes the entire process seamless.

 That’s a wrap!
 You’ve seen the 18 best Ghost themes in 2021, including the best of them all: Mindspun.